How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Professional Regulation

 Several departments and agencies regulate various groups of business professionals.
 Any professional person required to be licensed is regulated by one or more division of this department or agency.
-Call the state hotline for information.

 Worker's Compensation

 Worker's Compensation is a privately-funded insurance program governed by the varying and widely differing laws of each state.
 Records held by this department contain only worker's compensation claims.
-Generally, two types of information is available: "First Report of Injury," and "Court Contested Claims." *To obtain data from this department, you'll need: Name, SSN, and DOB (if possible)
+Generally, two types of information is available: "First Report of Injury," and "Court Contested Claims."

 To obtain data from this department, you'll need: Name, SSN, and DOB (if possible)